 That’s not all, though.
 Below are three other benefits of using social media for your blog.

 Cost is a significant factor to consider in marketing and promotions.
-Social media allows you to reach an audience of interested fans for the low cost of free.
+Social media allows you to reach an audience of interested fans in a cost-effective way.

-Of course, you can pay for advertisements, promoted posts, or external tools to help organize your social media presence.
+Of course, To reach a wider audience and organize your social media presence, you can pay for advertisements, promoted posts, or external tools to help organize your social media presence.
 But at its core, social media is a free tool that any blogger can use to get their site more traffic.
+If you’re going the paid ads route, social media is often cheaper than paid internet searches and other digital marketing channels.

 Social media is just that: social.
 These platforms are built to allow people to share content with others.
-They have algorithms in place to show people the content that’s most likely to interest them first.
+The platforms have algorithms in place to show people the content that’s most likely to interest them first.

-8 Best Practices to Promote Your Blog on Social Media
+Expert Tips To Promote Your Blog on Social Media Platforms

 The simplest way to use social media to boost your blog is to share posts whenever they are published.
 While this is effective, there’s so much more you can do.
 These eight practices can help you share posts on social media—and convince other people to share them, as well.